 - How the US could fix it

-- What you can do about it (petition & individual training on your own)
+- What you can do about it (petition & training)

-By Santiago Vélez, Cofounder of the Futsolo Experience
+By Santiago Vélez, Founder of the Futsolo Experience

 With some of the best infrastructure in the world and an abundance of athletes to choose from, it’s no surprise that the US dominates in almost every team sport that we pride ourselves in.

 Take for example the last Olympics in Rio, where the US out shined all competitors and brought home the gold medals to prove it.
 In fact, we have more medals than any other nation in total and consistently rank at the top in teams sports that we take seriously like Ice Hockey, Volleyball, Water Polo, Baseball, Softball, American Football, Basketball, and Lacrosse.

 BUT WHY DO WE STRUGGLE ON THE PLANET’S MOST BELOVED SPORT OF SOCCER?

 Some argue that it’s because, in comparison to other countries, soccer is relatively “new” in the States (an excuse and false argument as soccer was actually introduced and played in the United States decades before Brazil, Argentina, and Chile).

 Others argue that it’s because our top athletes are divided among various sports during formative years and throughout high school.
 But what defines a top athlete?
 Someone who is stronger, faster, and can out run the rest?